ianstormtaylor/slate/docs/walkthroughs/applying-custom-formatting.md

 Pretty simple, right?

 And now, let's tell Slate about that mark.
-To do that, we'll add it to the `schema` object under a `marks` property, like so so:
+To do that, we'll add it to the `schema` object under a `marks` property, like so:

 ```js
 function BoldMark(props) {